BashGui/easybashgui/docs/README.md

-This function is used to change the desktop systray notification from a state (say "good" ) to the other state (say: "bad" ) set previously by notify() function (see below ); moreover, you can optionally change on-the-fly even the systray icon and tooltip:
+This function is used to change the desktop systray notification from a state (say "good" ) to the other state (say: "bad" ) set previously by notify() function (see below ); moreover, you can optionally change on-the-fly even the systray icon and its tooltip:

 * ARGUMENTS:
     * icon : optional , picture to show in the box aside